zenobiajazmin/my-project1-repo/README.md

 - **Visualizations**: At least 6-8 visualizations, with clear labels with explanations.
 - **Analysis and Conclusion**: A write-up summarizing major findings and implications, supported by statistical analysis and visualizations.
 - **Group Presentation**: A 10-minute presentation covering all aspects of the project.

-This proposal outlines a structured approach to analyzing seasonal trends and their impact on Airbnb pricing, aiming to provide valuable insights for both hosts and guests.